 Insert then wooden dowels through them, to allow you to stick them to the top of the cake once they’re chilled.

-Once the glaze cools to 95 degree F, combine all the mirror glazes into one bowl, by drizzling the colors on top of each other.
+Once the glaze cools to 95 degrees F, combine all the mirror glazes into one bowl by drizzling the colors on top of each other.

-Remove the cake from the freezer, and place on top of a cake plan smaller than your cake board.
+Remove the cake from the freezer, and place on top of a cake pan smaller than your cake board.